I Love Walking In France

 La Romieu is located 486.1 kilometres (303.8 miles) along the traditional Chemin de Saint-Jacques path.

-My preferred route follows the variante from Figeac through the Célé valley which increases the distance to 507 kilometres (316.9 miles)—a twenty-seven day walk from the starting point of Le Puy-en-Velay.
-You’ll find all the information you need about both routes here.
+My preferred route follows the variante from Figeac through the Célé valley which increases the distance to 507 kilometres (316.9 miles)—a twenty-nine day walk from the starting point of Le Puy-en-Velay.
+Read more to learn all you need to know about both routes.

 Click through to find my suggested itinerary for all five stages of the walk